Crisis actor: Conspiracy theories and defamation

 In the United States, the term has been used by conspiracy theorists who claim that some mass shootings and other terror events are staged for the advancement of various political objectives such as to advance gun control measures.
 Conspiracy theorists' use of the term is thought to have originated in 2012, when a blog post by former professor and conspiracy theorist James Tracy suggested that the government could have hired an acting agency named Visionbox to help stage the Sandy Hook Elementary School shooting.
 Visionbox offered dramatic training "in criminal and victim behavior" to actors intended to help "bring intense realism to simulated mass casualty incidents in public places".

 Tracy also promoted a crisis actor conspiracy theory of the Boston Marathon bombing.
 Conspiracy theorists have falsely claimed such attacks are "false flag operations" staged by conspirators, usually government or corporate forces, in order to achieve some goal such as justifying increased government surveillance, disarmament of the population, or military action against blamed nations or groups.
 Crisis actors are claimed in this context to play the part of bystanders or witnesses, emergency response personnel, and (with the aid of stage makeup) wounded victims of the attack.

 Advocates of the conspiracy theory include Alex Jones and outlets such as True Pundit.
 In April 2018, the parents of two children killed in the Sandy Hook shooting launched a lawsuit against Jones for defamation "accusing him and his website InfoWars of engaging in a campaign of 'false, cruel, and dangerous assertions'".
 In November 2021, Jones was found liable by default after failing to provide documents to the court and announced he would appeal the decision.
 In August 2022, the Heslin v.
 Jones jury ordered that Jones pay $4.1M in compensatory damages and $45.2M in punitive damages.
 During the trial, Jones admitted that the Sandy Hook shooting was "100% real", and he agreed with his own attorney that it was "absolutely irresponsible" to push falsehoods about the shooting and its victims.

-During the Gaza genocide, accusations of victims on both sides of the war being "crisis actors" have circulated on social media.
+During the Gaza war, accusations of victims on both sides of the war being "crisis actors" have circulated on social media.